openshift/insights-operator/docs/gathered-data.md

 ## MachineConfigs

-Collects `MachineConfigs` definitions.
+Collects definitions of in-use 'MachineConfigs'.
+MachineConfig is used when it's referenced in a MachineConfigPool or in Node `machineconfiguration.openshift.io/desiredConfig` and `machineconfiguration.openshift.io/currentConfig` annotations
 Following data is intentionally removed from the definitions:
 - `spec.config.storage.files`
 - `spec.config.passwd.users`